-There are 3 main chemical categories of hormones: protein/polypeptides, steroids, and those made from modified amino acids.
+There are three main chemical categories of hormones: protein/polypeptides, steroids, and those made from modified amino acids.

 Protein/polypeptide hormones act on their target cells by binding to receptors located on the cell surface.
 These receptors are proteins and glycoproteins embedded in the cell membrane that traverse the membrane at least once so that the receptor is exposed to both the extracellular and intracellular environments.
 There are several classes or types of cell surface hormone receptors that translate the hormonal message to the cell interior by different means.
-Some are the G-protein (guanosine) coupled type, with 7 transmembrane spanning domains.
+Some are the G-protein (guanosine) coupled type, with seven transmembrane spanning domains.
 After hormone binding, these receptors activate a G-protein that is also located in the membrane.
 One or more of the G-protein subunits affects other downstream molecules (known as effectors) such as enzymes (eg, adenylate cyclase or phospholipase C) or ion channels.
-Activation may result in production of a second messenger, such as cyclic AMP, that can then bind to protein kinase A causing its activation and subsequent phosphorylation of other proteins.
+Activation may result in production of a second messenger, such as cyclic AMP, that can then bind to protein kinase A, causing its activation and subsequent phosphorylation of other proteins.
 Thus, signal transduction is a cascading and often amplifying series of events triggered when a hormone binds to its receptor.
 The ultimate effects in target cells are multiple and include such things as triggering secretion, increasing uptake of a molecule, or activating mitosis.
+Other receptors, such as the one for insulin, not only bind hormone but also act as enzymes, with the ability to phosphorylate tyrosine residues.
+The phosphorylated tyrosines in turn serve as docking sites for downstream signaing proteins.

 Modified Amino Acid Hormones